naitisb/naitisb.github.io/_pages/cv.md

 ======
 * Programming
   * MATLAB
+  * Python
+  * R
   * C++
-  * Python
+  * Java
 * Public speaking

 Leadership and service
 ======
 * Motley Coffeehouse
   * Managed Scripps College’s primer collaboration space as a barista and facilities manager
-  * Planning remodel project to create better workspace efficiency and sustainable business practices
+  * Planned remodel project to create better workspace efficiency and sustainable business practices

 * Girl Scouts of the USA, Ambassador
   * Silver Award: Ran an Intro to Technology course at local senior center; taught basics like email and browsing